pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 Authors also found no evidence that stewardship interventions increased mortality or other risks to patient safety.

-Stewardship interventions also seem to reduce the prevalence of drug-resistant infections and transmission of drug-resistant bacteria.
-Baur et al. ([2017](#Baur2017)) analysed results from 32 observational and experimental studies and found:
+A recent meta-analysis also provides some evidence that stewardship interventions reduce the prevalence of drug-resistant infections and transmission of drug-resistant bacteria.
+Baur et al. ([2017](#Baur2017)).

-- the incidence of *Clostridioides difficile* infections is reduced by 32%
-- the incidence of multi-drug resistant Gram negative bacteria is halved
-- the incidence of methicillin-resistant *Staphylococcus aureus* is reduced by 37%.

-Interventions that included hand hygiene promotion were also more effective that interventions that did not.

-> <h3>Glossary</h3>
-> - Interrupted time series studies are observational clinical studies (unlike randomised controlled trials) which measure the impact of an intervention as it is introduced, by looking a change in the temporal trend in an outcome of interest.
-- *Clostridioides difficile*, also known as *C. difficile* or *C. diff*, is bacteria that can infect the bowel and cause diarrhoea.
-This infection is the most common side effect of antibiotics.
-It can spread easily to others and can put other vulnerable hospital patients at risk of serious harm.
-{:.message}

 ## Implementation of stewardship interventions globally